 Dukkah Mix(ContainsNuts, Celery, Sesame, Peanut)

-Preheat your oven to 200°C. Halve the butternut squash lengthways and scrape out the seeds with a spoon (no need to peel).
+Preheat your oven to 200°C. Halve the butternut squash lengthways (no need to peel!) and scoop out the seeds.
 Chop into 1cm cubes.
 Halve the red onion (leaving the root on), then peel and chop into wedges (four per half).

-Heat a frying pan on medium-high heat.
-While the pan gets hot, pop the duck on a chopping board skin-side up.
+Meanwhile, heat a frying pan on medium high heat.
+While the pan gets hot, pop the duck breast on a chopping board skin-side up.
 Use a sharp knife to make criss crosses on the skin (don't cut through to the flesh), four lines going one way and four going the other way diagonally.
 Season both sides of each duck breast with a pinch of salt and black pepper.

-Once the pan is hot, lay in the duck skinside down.
-Cook until the skin is golden and crispy, 6-7 mins.
-Turn and brown the flesh side.
-Transfer to a baking tray (skin-side up).
-Don't wash the pan.
-Roast on the middle shelf of your oven for 8-10 mins for medium-rare.
-TIP: Leave in for a couple mins more if you want it less rare.
-Once cooked, remove from your oven and drizzle on the honey.
-Cover with foil and leave to rest.
+Lay the duck skin-side down in your pan.
+Cook until the skin is crisp, 6-7 mins, turn and brown the flesh side for 1 minute.
+Place on another baking tray (skin-side up).
+Pop the baking tray on the middle shelf of your oven and roast for 8-10 mins.
+TIP: Cook for a couple mins more if you want it less rare.
+When done, remove from your oven and drizzle on the honey.
+Wrap loosely in foil to keep warm.

-Break the feta into small chunks roughly 1cm in size.
-Make the dressing for the rocket by mixing the cider vinegar with the olive oil (amount specified in the ingredient list).
-Season with salt and black pepper and add half of the sumac, mix again.
-When the butternut and onion are cooked, remove from the oven and sprinkle on the remaining sumac.
+Break the feta cheese into small chunks roughly 1cm in size.
+Make the dressing for the rocket in a mixing bowl by adding the cider vinegar to the olive oil (amount specified in the ingredient list).
+Whisk together using a fork.
+Season with salt and pepper and add half of the sumac, mix again.
+When the butternut and onion are cooked, remove from the oven and sprinkle over the remaining sumac.

-Slice each duck breast into six pieces.
+Cut each duck breast into six thin slices.
 Add the rocket to your sumac dressing and toss together.
 Lay the rocket out on your plates.
-Nestle the butternut and onion amongst the rocket and then sprinkle on the feta.
-Sit the duck on top and drizzle over the juices from your frying pan.
-Sprinkle the dukkah spice over and Enjoy!
+Nestle the butternut and onion wedges amongst the rocket and then add the feta.
+Place the sliced duck on top and drizzle over any juices left in the foil.
+Sprinkle the dukkah spice mix over the duck.
+Enjoy!